dlab-berkeley/MachineLearningWG/README.md

 # Machine Learning Working Group Spring 2018

-In Fall 2018 MLWG will focus on unsupervised methods - stay tuned!
+Fall 2018 - unsupervised methods
+  - September 5: Principal Component Analysis

 We are always looking for student/staff/faculty presenters.
 Please contact us if you are interested!